Charancherry005/fullscreen_screenshot_automation/README.md

 open VSCode  & Install NodeJs,
 Install Puppeteer,
-run the code & automate your browser to open a desired website and my code will help you to take a full screenshot of that particular webpage.
+run the code & enter your desired webpage url, my code will help you to take a full screenshot of that particular webpage.